 So how does one go about choosing the best fit for your dog?
-Picking the one nearest to your house is likely not the way to.
+Picking the one nearest to your house is likely not the best way.
 Instead, check out all your options in the area.

 It usually boils down to several factors... price, comfort, and level of care.
 Now, I get that price is important.
 But with dog boarding, you usually get what you pay for!

 Let's take a look at what exactly is available for boarding a dog, and what these places typically include.